You Name It, We Probably Do It

 Cat and dog spay and neuter surgery can also protect your pet’s health by modifying the animal’s behavior.
 Pets who receive this surgery won’t go into heat — which means that they won’t exhibit frustration-related behaviors such as aggression toward other animals.
 This could keep them out of potentially dangerous conflicts.
 This type of animal surgery also removes the urge to roam that accompanies heat cycles, so your pet is less likely to wander into harm’s way.
 Overall, sterilization can extend your dog’s life by up to 3 years, and your cat’s life by up to 5 years.

 Animal Spay and Neuter Surgery

 Your trusty animal doctor here at Brazos Bend Animal Hospital performs dog and cat spay or neuter surgery on pets.
-We advise owners to bring their pets in as soon as they’re 8 weeks old, although the surgery is also beneficial for older pets in their first year of life.
+We advise owners to bring their pets in for a spay or neuter as soon as they are 6 months, although the surgery is beneficial for older pets in their first year of life.
 The earlier we can put your pet on the road to a longer and healthier life, the better.